EasyEyes/threshold/README.md

 npm start -- --name=[tableName] # start hot-reload development
 ```

-You may then open Live Server (a VSCode extension) to preview lively.
-You need to rerun `npm run examples [your table name]` every time you edit the HTML file.
+You need to rerun `npm run examples [your table name]` every time you edit the HTML or table files.

 ## PsychoJS Version